brevityinmotion/goodfaith/README.md

 * {output folder path}/{program}-urls-other.txt - This file includes the urls not explicitly in or out of scope.
 * {output folder path}/{program}-urls-in-full.txt - This file includes the full URL for in-scope URLs.
 * {output folder path}/{program}-urls-in-base.txt - This file includes the base URL for in-scope URLs.
 The base path is useful for brute-forcing varying directory paths without the parameters.
+* {output folder path}/{program}-domains-in.txt - This file includes the domains for in-scope URLs.
 * {output folder path}/{program}-urls-out.txt - This file includes the out-of-scope URLs.
 * {output folder path}/{program}-details.csv - This csv file includes all of the parsed and scope status data and can be beneficial for further analysis, searching, and filtering.
 * {output folder path}/{program}-stats.txt - This file provides an output summary of the processing statistics.